Ban China Products in India – Everything You Want to Know

 Can We Ban Chinese Products in India?

-Chinese exports to India are close to $70 billion and China imports about $17 billion of goods from India.
+Chinese exports to India are close to $70 billion, and China imports about $17 billion of goods from India.

-- Electronic Equipment (Gadgets, Phones, etc)
+- Electronic Equipment (Gadgets, Phones, Electrical Machinery, etc.)

 - Industrial Machines, engines, pumps

-- Chemicals and Fertilizers
+- Chemicals, Pharmaceuticals, and Fertilizers